triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 For this, download from
 https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html
-the "AMD/Xilinx Unified Installer 2022.2 SFD"
-somewhere you have enough storage.
+the "AMD Unified Installer 2022.2 SFD" somewhere you have enough storage.

 Create a `/opt/xilinx` with the right access mode so you can work in